How a Licensed Psychotherapist Can Help Adults in Newbury Park, CA ?

 How Does Cognitive Behavioral Therapy (CBT) Help?

-CBT helps you catch unhelpful thoughts before they run the show.
+CBT helps you notice and catch unhelpful thoughts before they run the show.
 We look at how thoughts affect feelings and behavior.
 Then we test new, more balanced ways of responding.
-It is practical and backed by strong research.
+CBT is research-backed and supports healthier coping strategies and emotional regulation.

 What Is Dialectical Behavioral Therapy (DBT)?

-DBT focuses on emotional regulation and relationship skills.
-So if your emotions feel intense or hard to manage, DBT gives you tools.
+DBT (Dialectical Behavioral Therapy) focuses on emotional regulation and relationship skills.
+DBT builds skills to help you expand your distress tolerance so you can handle difficult emotions without feeling overwhelmed.
 You learn how to pause, breathe, and respond instead of reacting on autopilot.

 What Is Internal Family Systems (IFS)?